Jack-Lomax/Riptide-Steam-ClientSidePrediction/README.md

 # Steam-Riptide-Defaults
- A base project used to make Listen-Server games using Riptide.
+ A base project used to make Client-Host (Listen Server) games using Riptide.

  Important: